Mccranky83/imgbrd-grabber-docs/docs/docs/search.md

 In this case, the best solution is to use a post-filter, which loads the results from the source using your search, then filter them with another search.

+!!! warning

-**⚠️ If your post-filter is too specific, all images might get filtered and Grabber will show zero results! ⚠️**
+    If your post-filter is too specific, all images might get filtered and Grabber will show zero results!

 ### Syntax
 Post-filtering uses the most popular search syntax in boorus, which is: